-Probably not, many household policies only cover goods in the house and not in transit or storage.
+Household policies only cover goods in the house and not in transit or storage.
+Please contact your insurance provider.
+Your policy needs to state “in storage and the store location, together with its value”.
 You should also keep in mind that household policies often have a higher excess than storage insurance.

 When you finalise your agreement with us, you will be asked to complete an inventory of items you intend to store.
 This will ensure that the insurance company can properly evaluate your claim in the event of a loss.
 As well as itemising your goods you will also be asked to provide their respective values, which again will help in the event of a claim.

 Valuing your goods isn’t something that we can do for you but we can give you some guidance, for example if you don’t know the value of something try searching that item on the internet, or use a catalog service such as Argos, and derive a price that way.

 If you are placing items into store which, if totally lost or destroyed, would not be easily valued by reference to list prices or the like, it is strongly recommended that you have recent pre-storage professional valuations or purchase receipts in your possession.
 It would be solely your own responsibility to provide evidence of values being claimed and if, to give an example, you lost a painting in a fire, this would be virtually impossible to prove unless you had formal documentary evidence prior to moving your property into storage.

 For specialised items, particularly works of art or antiques, we would always recommended that you obtain recent professional valuations.